tlienart/Franklin.jl/demos/index.md

 \toc

+## (014) Using MathJax

+If you prefer MathJax over KaTeX for maths rendering, you can use that.
+For now this is not fully supported and so taking this path may lead to issues, please report them and help fixing those is welcome.

+Head to [this page](/mathjax/) for a demo and setup instructions.

 ## (013) Inserting Markdown in Markdown

 Let's say you have a file `content.md` and you would like to include it in another page as if it had been written there in the first place.